ed0sidik/DruckCANOpen/README.md

 CANbus-2.ino is sample code to read/write data from/to DPS pressure sensor using terminal software

 The library and sample code have been verified to work with Arduino UNO and CAN-bus shield which utilizes MCP2515 and MCP2551 chips.
-Below are CAN-bus shield vendors
+Below are CAN-bus shield vendors.
 - Seeed Studio : www.seeedstudio.com/CAN-BUS-Shield-V2.html
 - Keyestudio : www.keyestudio.com/products/keyestudio-can-bus-shield-mcp2515-chip-with-sd-socket-for-arduino-uno-r3-543
+I recommend to use Seeed Studio, because there is little information on Keyestudio product.
+On Keyestudio CAN-bus shield, there is no
+Rdif between CAN-H and CAN-L.

 MCP_CAN_lib MCP2515 CAN-bus controller library is required.
 It can be downloaded from repository below https://github.com/coryjfowler/MCP_CAN_lib